 - a person suspected of involvement in the commission, preparation or instigation of terrorism

 - a person may not sit as a Magistrate in the same local justice area in which they act as an appropriate adult

+No, we do not recruit appropriate adults ourselves.
 However, as the national membership charity for local AA schemes (and anyone else interested in appropriate adults) we offer information and we can help you find a local scheme.

-Visit our 'becoming an appropriate adult' section to find out more.
+Visit our becoming an appropriate adult section to find out more.